eloka080677/powerappadventcalendar/README.md

 ![PowerApps Studio](/Readme/Customization/Customization%20Content%20Step%204.png)

-### I want to change the PowerApp icon, name, description, or background color (during start up)
+### I want to change the PowerApp icon, name, description, or background color (during startup)
 You can change the icon in the app described [here](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/set-name-tile).

 ### Republishing the app